ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

 - The email address is no longer automatically added to the Redirect URL as this is against Google Analytics policy.
-To add it again, use `?email={email}` in your URL setting.
+To add it again, use `?email={email}` in your Redirect URL setting.
 - Registration type integrations were not correctly picking up on first- and last names.
 - JavaScript error in IE8 because of `setAttribute` call on honeypot field.
 - API class `subscribe` method now always returns a boolean.